 (Resume necessary only if you’ve already made one; if not, don’t worry about it)

-- Make sure you have completed your Common App profile on Naviance.
+4. Make sure you have completed your Common App profile on Naviance.
 I can’t submit your letters before you have done so.
+I don’t even have the option online until you complete your part.

 - What was your shining moment in my class last year?
 Why?
 How does it show who you are and why a college would want to admit you?